 How to Get There

-Reach the aquarium by train and bus or taxi.
+You can reach the aquarium by a combination of train and bus, or by taxi.